Preventing font layout shifts

 Published on (last modified on )

+A library that uses this technique is @next/font.
 For example, here is what @next/font generates for the Inter font:

 @font-face {

-font-family: "__Inter_ccafe3";
+font-family: "Inter";

 font-style: normal;